cjdbarlow/bedside-notebook/anaesthesia/ent/tonsillectomy.md

 	* Risk of difficult mask ventilation and intubation
 	* Discussion with surgeon about preferred airway
 * B
-	* Presence and severity of OSA will affect:
+	* Presence and severity of OSA will affect
+		* Secondary effects
+			* CO<sub>2</sub> retention
+			* Failure to thrive
+			* Cor pulmonale
 		* Sensitivity to opioids and sedatives
 		Generally **avoid premedication** in paediatric cohort.
 		* Post-operative destination
 		* Awake vs. deep extubation
 * G
 	* PONV prevention
+	Suggest 0.5mg/kg of dexamethasone.
 * H
 	* Coagulopathy

 ##Preparation
+* Standard ANZCA monitoring in adults

 ##Induction
-Strategies include:
 * Gas induction
 Common in children.
+* IV induction may be safer in severe OSA

+* Airway obstruction is common
+Often require CPAP to alleviate.

 * Intubation
 	* Careful laryngoscopy to avoid bleeding from enlarged tonsils and adenoids
 * Laryngeal mask